Tanujarora100/Devops-Interview-Notes/Devops-Notes/Networking/DNS.md

 Directives are special instructions that affect the processing of the zone file.
 They start with a dollar sign (`$`) and include:

 - **$ORIGIN**: Specifies the base domain name for relative domain names in the zone file.
-For example, `$ORIGIN example.com.` means that any subsequent relative domain names will be appended to `example.com.`.
+- For example, `$ORIGIN example.com.` means that any subsequent relative domain names will be appended to `example.com.`.
 - **$TTL**: Defines the default Time to Live (TTL) for records in the zone file.
-TTL specifies how long a DNS record should be cached by DNS resolvers.
+TTL specifies how long a DNS record should be cached by DNS resolvers in their cache.
 - **$INCLUDE**: Includes another file within the current zone file, allowing for modular zone file management.
 - **$GENERATE**: A non-standard directive used by some DNS server software like BIND to generate multiple resource records with a single entry.